Johari Abdul-Malik

-Johari Abdul-Malik Ibn Winslow Seale (born in Brooklyn, New York City) is a convert to Islam, and was previously the Director of Outreach for the Dar Al Hijrah Islamic Center in Northern Virginia from June 2002 until June 2017.
+Johari Abdul-Malik Ibn Winslow Seale is a convert to Islam, and was previously the Director of Outreach for the Dar Al Hijrah Islamic Center in Northern Virginia from June 2002 until June 2017.

 He is also the former Chair of the Coordinating Council of Muslim Organizations, the former head of the National Association of Muslim Chaplains in Higher Education, President of the Muslim Society of Washington, Inc., and a founding member of the Muslim Advocacy Commission of Washington, DC.
 In addition, he serves as the chair of government relations of the Muslim Alliance in North America.

 Early life

 His mother is from northern Louisiana, and his father is from Barbados.
-Abdul-Malik was raised as an Anglican by his African American parents in Brooklyn, New York, until "at confirmation the teachings of the Ten Commandments exposed the inherent contradiction of western Christianity."
+Abdul-Malik was born and raised as an Anglican by his African American parents in Brooklyn, New York, until "at confirmation the teachings of the Ten Commandments exposed the inherent contradiction of western Christianity."
 He explored Taoism and "Asian spirituality" in high school.

 While attending Howard University in Washington, DC, where he began in 1974 and received a BS in chemistry and an MS in Genetics and Human Genetics, he became a self-described Black activist, musician, and vegetarian, learning Transcendental Meditation.
 In graduate school he converted to Islam, and became President of the Muslim Student Association chapter at Howard.
 He completed his clinical post-graduate training program in Bioethics at the Georgetown University Kennedy Center for Ethics, completing his Ph.D. course work in Bioethics and Genetics.

 Abdul-Malik performed Hajj in 1994.